-Currently, there is a lack of wheelchair-accessible exercise machines, which creates a market for adaptive fitness equipment.
+Currently, there is a lack of modified workout equipment accessible for individuals in wheelchairs, and adaptations to currently available equipment are needed.
 One such machine in need of adaptation is the standard rowing machine.
-As requested by the client, the adaptive rowing design was enhanced to improve the exercise experience for wheelchair users and provide them with a means to actively engage their upper body and core muscles.
-The updated Fall 2022 adaptive rower design replaced the previous semester's wooden stabilization frame with an adjustable lap pad design which accommodates users and wheelchairs of varying sizes.
-The rower neck was removed, and the antler design was implemented to reposition the rower handlebar between the two pulleys for improved reachability and to resolve the previous cable tension issue.
-Additionally, an automated console rotation mechanism was added to improve upon the previous manual rotation bracket.
+As requested by the client, the current adaptive rowing machine will be updated and enhanced to improve the experience of exercising for wheelchair users and provide a means to actively engage their upper body and core muscles via rowing.
+The preliminary design replaces the current wooden stabilization frame with an adjustable lap pad to accommodate users and wheelchairs of different sizes.
+The rower neck will also be moved, and the Antler Design implemented to reposition the rower handlebar between the two pulleys for improved reachability.
+Additionally, a motorized console rotation mechanism will be attached to one antler to improve upon the current manual rotation bracket.
+Extending the concepts of this design to other common pieces of workout equipment will increase the accessibility of exercise machines to individuals with injuries or disabilities.